Uraia Governance Structures

 8. Media and

-The Board of Trustees will identify nominating bodies based on the above-identified sectors The Executive Director of Uraia or his/her representative will be an ex-officio member and act as the secretary of the Advisory Council.
+The Board of Trustees will identify nominating bodies based on the above-identified sectors.
+The Executive Director of Uraia or his/her representative will be an ex-officio member and act as the secretary of the AC.

 2. Role models, who have championed the cause of transformation in Kenya